Admission requirements Master Non Linear Narrative

-Interested applicants should preferably have a background in graphic design with a graphic design bachelor to prove that.
-Students from other disciplines with a demonstrated interest in and knowledge of design (for example architecture, film or journalism) - are welcome to apply.
-Where necessary, admitted students from other disciplines are offered a Clinic - a crash course in a specific field - to acquire, for example, the necessary proficiency in programming.
+Interested applicants should preferably have a design background with a graphic design bachelor to show that.
+Candidates from other disciplines with a demonstrated interest in and knowledge of design (for example architecture, film or journalism) – are also welcome to apply.
+As a NLN student you should not be afraid of embracing new technologies and learning programming.
+Non Linear Narrative has a preference towards applicants with at least two years of working experience outside of previous education.

 General requirements